 In 1922 the first successful bedding dahlia was introduced 'Coltness Gem', and a mixture of colours under this name is still available.
 Seed collected from tall show varieties has been available for many years but tends to yield largely unsatisfactory results.
 Although the individual flowers are often perfectly adequate for cutting for the house, the number of flowers produced compares very unfavourably with vegetatively propagated varieties.
 It's in the small bedding types that seed raised dahlias really come into their own.

 Growing Dahlias from seed

-3. Sow in cell packs or other small containers and pot up into individual pots.
-Personally I've found the second method to be the most convenient.
+Sow in modular trays or other small containers and pot up into individual pots.
 It's best to sow in a 5in (7.5cm) half pot as the roots tend to develop quickly.
 If the seeds are spaced about 1 inch (2.5cm) apart they can be left until the leaves touch before being potted up.

 The seed pot should go in a propagator at a temperature of 65F (18C).
 No covering is required save the lid of the propagator and any shading material necessary to prevent overheating.

 Germination will usually be fairly rapid, 10-14 days, quicker if the temperature is higher.
 When the leaves of the seedlings touch they can be potted up.
 Most of the seed will germinate together so the compost can be removed from the pot and broken up for the seedlings to be removed.
 The root system may be well developed by potting time so the seedlings must be handled with care.

 The plants should not be planted in the garden before the last frost.
 For about three weeks before planting time the plants should be hardened off in a well ventilated cold greenhouse or a cold frame to accustom them to life outdoors.

 Flowers may well be in evidence at planting time but, if not, will soon appear and then continue until the first autumn frosts.